j-mie6/parsley/rootdoc.md

     - [[parsley.expr.chain$ `parsley.expr.chain`]] contains combinators used in expression parsing
     - [[parsley.expr.precedence$ `parsley.expr.precedence`]] is a builder for expression parsers built on a precedence table.
+    - [[parsley.expr.infix$ `parsley.expr.infix`]] contains combinators used in expression parsing,
+      but with more permissive types than their equivalents in `chain`.
+    - [[parsley.expr.mixed$ `parsley.expr.mixed`]] contains combinators that can be used for expression parsing, but where different fixities may be mixed on the same level: this is rare in practice.
   - [[parsley.implicits `parsley.implicits`]] contains several implicits to add syntactic sugar to the combinators.
 These are sub-categorised into the following sub modules:
      - [[parsley.implicits.character$ `parsley.implicits.character`]] contains implicits to allow you